Police: Man shot elderly woman, then himself

 Authorities did not identify the victims or provide additional details.

-Detectives are asking anyone with information to report anonymous tips to Nassau County Crime Stoppers at 1-800-244-TIPS.
+Detectives are asking anyone with information to report anonymous tips to Nassau County Crime Stoppers at 800-244-TIPS.